Ankit367484/Ankit367484/README.md

-- 👋 Hi, I’m @Ankit⁹⁹ Aka Mr.TECH
+- 👋 Hi, I’m @Ankit⁹⁹
-- 👀 I’m interested in coding bots
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I am currently learning Python
-- 💞️ Please subscribe to my channel
+- 💞️ All my projects will be exclusively here

 <!---
 Ankit367484/Ankit367484 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.